CorniJuizzy/sql_project_data_job_analysis/README.md

 |via Get.It	      |219       |
 |via ZipRecruiter |120       |
 |via Indeed	      |101       |
-> Table of the platforms companies use to post remote data analyst jobs; Made with PowerBI
+> *Table of the platforms companies use to post remote data analyst jobs*
 >

 Here is the breakdown of job platforms for remote data analyst roles